delfina-ghimire/filmFlex/ReadMe.md

 ## Usage

 1. **Movie Search:**
-   - Enter the title of the movie you want to search for in the search bar.
+   - Enter the movie title you want to search for in the search bar.
    - The app will display a list of movies matching the search query.
    - Click on a movie from the search results to view its details.